Glycogen storage disease type 1A

 Please contact us with your questions about Glycogen storage disease type 1A.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Glycogen storage disease type 1A.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Merck Manuals Online Medical Library provides information on this condition.
 Click on the link to view the information.